michalisKout/meetup-app/README.md

 _Assigment Notes_:

-- Clean Code principles applied across the code base.
+- Clean Code principles applied across the codebase.
-- All dependencies have been set to bug fix versions updates only to keep the consistency of workflow across all dependencies.
+- All dependencies have been set to bugfix versions updates only to keep the consistency of workflow across all dependencies.
-- I am not confident in using typescript's features becauses i have not studied them enough yet.
+- I am not confident in using typescript's features because I have not studied them enough yet.
 I used prop-types dependency instead.
 - I have not used react-app boilerplate.
 The webpack, jest and eslint configurations are customized by me.
 This way the app is **lightweight**, more **flexible** on handling error cases and more **scalable**.